An Evaluation of N-Gram Selection Strategies for Regular Expression Indexing in Contemporary Text Analysis Tasks. Extended Version: Methods Overview

 \subsubsection{Complexity Analysis}

-First, the workload reduction technique is applied, reducing the query set $Q$ to a reduced set $|Q'| = \frac{|Q|}{t}$ for some $t \geq 1$ and the candidate n-gram set being $G'$.
-It is reasonable to assume that $|G'| \simeq \frac{|G|}{t}$.
-Let $\mu$ be the average number of n-grams in a query and $T$ be the maximum number of iterations of the k-median algorithm.
-Then, the workload reduction time is $O(|Q| \cdot |Q'| \cdot \mu \cdot T)$.
-We use a suffix tree to efficiently enumerate all possible n-grams in the queries, which will take $O(|G'|)$ time to build, enumerate, and insert them to a hash-map.
-A similar clustering is then carried out for creating sub-problems for parallelism.
-Empirically, according to the original \best\ paper, dividing the problem to sub-problems reduces both time and space complexity by approximately $5$ even if we run it on a single thread.
-The use of the two adjacency lists \textit{Q-G-list} and \textit{G-D-list} rather than two matrices reduces the space overhead for {utility} calculation from $O(|G|\cdot (|D|+|Q|))$ to $O(\mu\cdot (|D|+|Q|))$.
+First, the workload reduction step shrinks the query set from $|Q|$ to $|Q'| = \frac{|Q|}{t}$, with the candidate n-gram set $G'$ also reduced proportionally.
+Assuming average query length $\mu$ and $T$ iterations of k-median, this step takes $O(|Q| \cdot |Q'| \cdot \mu \cdot T)$ time.
+A suffix tree is used to enumerate all n-grams in $O(|G'|)$ time.
+Next, clustering enables parallelism and, per the original \best\ paper, reduces time and space by $\sim$5 $\times$ even on a single thread.
+Using adjacency lists (\textit{Q-G-list} and \textit{G-D-list}) instead of matrices cuts space from $O(|G| \cdot (|D| + |Q|))$ to $O(\mu \cdot (|D| + |Q|))$, which is small since $\mu \ll |G|$.
+However, building these lists still takes $O(|G| \cdot (|D| + |Q|))$ time.
 By Assumption~\ref{assumption:best:4}, $\mu \ll |G|$, and therefore, the memory overhead during computation is small.
 Note that we still need $O(|G|\cdot (|D|+|Q|))$ time to build both data structures.
 The two adjacency lists contributes to the majority of extra space overhead for \best.
 In each iteration, \best\ will examine all remaining candidate n-grams and their benefit considering the index $I$ built so far.
 For each pair $(q, d) \in (Q' \times D)$, it checks if the pair covered by each candidate n-gram $g$.
-The time complexity of each iteration is $O(|G'| \cdot |Q'| \cdot |D|)$.
-The overall time complexity for \best\ including workload reduction and clustering can be expressed as $O(|Q| \cdot |Q'| \cdot \mu \cdot T + |G| \cdot (|D|+|Q|) + \frac{|I|\cdot|G'|\cdot |Q'| \cdot |D|}{5})$, which simplifies to $O(\frac{|I|}{5t^2} \cdot |G| \cdot |Q| \cdot |D|)$.
+In each iteration, \best\ evaluates all remaining n-grams against $(q, d) \in Q' \times D$, costing {$O(|I| \cdot |G(Q)| \cdot |Q| \cdot |D|)$}.